Title

 The Republic Act No. 6 establishes the First Congress of the Republic of the Philippines and introduces a system for numbering and naming laws enacted after July 4, 1946.

-• All laws enacted by this Congress, starting from July 4, 1946, must be serially numbered beginning with number one.
+• Section 2 provides that all laws enacted by the designated Congress on or after July 4, 1946 shall be serially numbered beginning with number one.

 Analyze Cases Smarter, Faster